lukmanr/CLVPipelines/README.md

 `/deploy`

-The pipelines can be run using Kubeflow Pipelines UI but they can also be integrated with other systems by using `kfp.Client()` programmatic interface.
-The `/run` folder contains codes samples demonstrating how to use `kfp.Client()` interface.
+Cloud Build configuration for automated building and deployment of the solution.

+`/run`

+Sample code demonstrating how to use the `kfp.Client()` programmatic interface to KFP services.